IrohXu/lanenet-lane-detection-pytorch/README.md

 ## Discussion:
 The architecture of LaneNet is based on ENet, which is a very light model.
 That is why I can upload it to github.
 However, ENet is not the best model to detect lane and do instance segmentation.
-I will try to add other framework into this program like deeplabv3+ later.
+Now, the model support 2 decoder branch ENet, U-Net, DeepLabv3+ (update 2021.7.16).

+Focal loss (update 2021.7.20) is also supported.

 ## Plan and future work: